EvyLynne/Sigma-Analytics-and-Resolving_The_Fan_Trap/README.md

   <li>Once again, I removed automatic relationships and autosum.
 I named this table, "Step 3 2nd Join"</li>
   <li>I also hid order_header.event_id column and order_details.order_id column from final report.</li>
   <li>When I duplicated step #4, I found that the price column was missing.
 I added a conditional column based on product and made up a value for cracker jacks.</li>
+  <li>When I Tried to duplicate the fan out issue, I found that the amount included in the order_header table .</li>
 </ol>